Why Use Modified Bitumen Roofing for Flat Roofs? (2026)

 • EPDM (Rubber Membrane): flexible, great for hot climates, but pricier.

-• PVC or TPO: lightweight and energy-efficient, but harder to repair.
+• TPO or PVC: lightweight and energy-efficient, but harder to repair.

 Mod bit lands in a sweet spot.
 It’s relatively cost-effective, tough, and familiar for most crews.
-So it’ll make your customers happy, and your installers happy too.
+So it’ll make your customers AND installers happy.

 A photo of a roofer torching and rolling out modified bitumen roofing on a flat roof.